KScott6/GRAIN_Pipeline/genome_annotation/README.md

 This file is central to the pipeline - it tracks where each genome is in the pipeline and each script uses it as a reference when determing which genomes are ready for the next step.
 SCINet job IDs are stored in this progress tracker, as well as the time/dates when each step was verified as being successfully completed.

-**(!)** Each incoming genome should be assigned a unique "ome code" (OMEcode).
+**(!)** Each incoming genome should be assigned a unique code (or "ome code").
 It will be used to label each genome's intermediate and final output files generated from this pipeline.

-If you obtained your genomes from the GRAIN genome retrieval step (NCBI), this ome code is already assigend (the NCBI accession).
+If you obtained your genomes from the GRAIN genome retrieval step (NCBI), this ome code is already assigned (the NCBI accession).

 If you are annotating a genome from another source, you need to assing your own ome code to your incoming genome.
 This ome code should be a short and SIMPLE (no spaces or special characters besides . or _) prefix.
 I recommend using the simplified isolate name as each genome's ome code.
 Don't worry too much about the ome code - this name is important but temporary.
 When your final assemblies and annotations are uploaded to the MycoTools database, it will be assigned a permanent code.